 Tag Us

-I sure hope you will give this raspberry keto muffin recipe a try.
+I sure hope you will give this almond flour raspberry keto muffin recipe a try.
 Once you do, remember to tag us on Instagram and Facebook.

-It’s what keeps this girl encouraged to keep sharing and perfecting her recipes.
+It’s what encourages this girl to keep sharing and perfecting her recipes.

 Since this recipe is made with almond flour and it’s what you prefer to use, I recommend you visit our keto almond flour recipes for more delicious options.